 Perugia Press Prize

-- Translations of the work of others and previously self-published books are not eligible.
-You are still eligible if you have published more than one full-length collection in a language other than English.
+- Poets must have no more than one previously published full-length book.
+You are still eligible if you have published a poetry chapbook/s or books in other genres.
+You are still eligible if you have published more than one full-length poetry collection in a language other than English.

 - Individual poems may have been published previously in magazines, journals, anthologies, and chapbooks, but the collection as a whole must be unpublished.